zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

         .. literalinclude:: assets/Dockerfile.nbody-efficient
             :caption: :download:`Dockerfile.nbody-efficient <assets/Dockerfile.nbody-efficient>`

-Make sure to change the name of the container when building it.
+Make sure to change the name or tag of the container when building it.

 .. tabs::